cmcntsh/exerGitPractice/README.md

 ### Create a pull request (optional)

 This part is optional.
-I'm leaving these instructions here so you are aware about cloning.
-We won't be working with this functionality this semester.
-But feel free to try it out if you want.
+I'm leaving these instructions here so you are aware about pull requests.
+But we won't be working with this functionality this semester.
+Feel free to try it out if you want.

 * [ ] Go to your forked repo on GitHub.
 * [ ] Locate the button that says `Pull Request` and click it.